Principality of Benevento: Decline through division and conquest

 The first decades of the eleventh century saw Benevento dwindle to less than either of her sister duchies, Salerno, then prominent, or Capua.
 Around 1000, Benevento still comprised 34 separate counties.
 In 1022, Henry II, Holy Roman Emperor conquered both Capua and Benevento, but returned to Germany after the failed siege of Troia.
 The Prince of Salerno Guaimar IV took control of Benevento in 1040.

 Successively The Normans arrived in the Mezzogiorno in these years, and Benevento then acknowledged to be in papal suzerainty, was only an off-and-on ally.
 The Beneventan duke still had enough prestige to lend his son, Atenulf, to the Norman-Lombard rebellion in Apulia as leader, but Atenulf abandoned the Normans and Benevento lost what was left of its influence.

 The greatest of the Norman rulers of the south was Robert Guiscard, who captured Benevento in 1053.
 Guiscard, in turn, gave Benevento to his nominal suzerain, Pope Leo IX.
 Pope Leo IX and his successors appointed a series of minor Lombards as dukes until Pope Gregory VII appointed Guiscard Prince of Benevento in 1078.
 Finally, in 1081, Guiscard returned the title to the papacy with little but the city remaining of the once-great principality which had determined the direction of South Italian affairs for generations.
 No dukes or princes were thereafter named.

+The territory of Benevento continued for a long time, albeit reduced in territory, to exist as an autonomous administrative entity within the Papal States.
+Although reduced to just 130 square kilometers, it constituted a province under a papal governor, and the territory continued at times to be defined as the Principality of Benevento (for example, Alfonso Carafa, nephew of Pope Paul IV, was appointed in 1558 "perpetual governor of the Principality of Benevento").
+Only during the Napoleonic period, once occupied by the French, was it actually assigned to a ruler who used the title of Prince of Benevento, the minister Talleyrand (he reigned as Sovereign Prince of the new Principality of Benevento between 1806 and 1814-1815, Talleyrand never resided in the principality, but appointed governors to rule the territory in his place).